gojuukaze/YTask/README.md

 func main() {
-	// For the client, you need to set up the poolSize
+    // clientPoolSize: Maximum number of idle connections in the client pool.
+	//                 If clientPoolSize<=0, clientPoolSize=10
-	// 对于client你需要设置poolSize
+	//
 	broker := ytask.Broker.NewRedisBroker("127.0.0.1", "6379", "", 0, 5)
+	// poolSize: Maximum number of idle connections in the pool.
+If poolSize<=0 use default value
+	//           default value is 10 at the client
+	//           ---------------
+	//           对于client端，如果poolSize<=0，poolSize会设为10
     backend := ytask.Backend.NewRedisBackend("127.0.0.1", "6379", "", 0, 5)

 	ser := ytask.Server.NewServer(
 		ytask.Config.Broker(&broker),